 Mt.
-Diablo is a very popular East Bay State Park that offers many hiking trails, camping and excellent views of the Bay Area and east towards the Sierra Nevada Mountain Range.
-It is no coincidence that Diable is “Devil” in Spanish.
-This is an appropriate name for this lengthy and challenging East Bay bike climb.
+Diablo is a very popular State Park in the East Bay that offers many hiking trails, camping options, and excellent views of the Bay Area and east towards the Sierra Nevada Mountain Range.
+It is no coincidence that Diablo is “Devil” in Spanish, an appropriate name for this lengthy and challenging East Bay bike climb.

 The observation deck and beacon tower.

-Both the South and North Gate climbs are broken into 2 segments:
+Both the South and North Gate climbs are broken into two segments - The South Gate Route:

 Summit Road leading to Visitor Center and Beacon (view west)